Inheritance Rights in Kuwait

 What should you NOT do?

-- Do not assume you can disinherit a legal heir — fixed shares are mandatory under the law.
+- Do not assume you can disinherit a legal heir — the two-thirds mandatory shares are fixed by law.

-- Do not distribute the estate informally without a court order — this can lead to disputes and legal challenges later.
+- Do not distribute the estate informally without a court order — this leads to disputes later.

 - Do not delay filing — there is no statute of limitations, but assets can be dissipated over time.